csswizardry/csswizardry.github.com/_posts/2017-11-10-relative-requirements.md

 match the requirements of the project, or when teams approach new projects the same way as the last despite the requirements being fundamentally different.

-This awkward matrix of skills against requirements can often lead to problems.
-Developers can end up over-engineering simple marketing sites; designers begin striving for pixel-perfection on quick-and-dirty internal dashboards that just don’t need it.
+This awkward matrix of skills against requirements can often lead to problems: developers can end up over-engineering simple marketing sites, and designers begin striving for pixel-perfection on quick-and-dirty internal dashboards that just don’t need it.
 This can lead to internal friction and arguments between team members, but also to excessive cost—spending three days writing the most extensible and elegant code for a campaign site that will be live for a few days is almost impossible to justify.